holoviz/lumen/docs/how_to/variables_and_references.md

 ## Sources as variables
-Below is a small example of using a source as a variable.
+Sources can also be used as a variable, below is a small example of this.
 The example consists of two sources:
 The first is a CSV file with a single column containing different website URLs.
 The second is a live source that checks whether the URLs from the first source are alive or dead.